Marian Roalfe Cox

-Marian Roalfe Cox (1860–1916) was an English folklorist who pioneered studies in Morphology for the fairy tale Cinderella.
+Marian Roalfe Cox (30 August 1860 – 1916) was an English folklorist who pioneered studies in Morphology for the fairy tale Cinderella.

+Biography

-In 1893, after being commissioned by the Folklore Society of Britain, she produced Cinderella: Three Hundred and Forty-Five Variants of Cinderella, Catskin and, Cap O' Rushes, Abstracted and Tabulated with a Discussion of Medieval Analogues and Notes, a seminal work in the study of Cinderella, introduced by Andrew Lang.
-Prior to anthologization and folklore indices, she identified five broad types:
+Cox was born in London.
+She joined the Folklore Society of Britain in 1888, and became an Honorary Member in 1904.
+In 1893, on a commission from the society, Cox produced Cinderella: Three Hundred and Forty-Five Variants of Cinderella, Catskin and, Cap O' Rushes, Abstracted and Tabulated with a Discussion of Medieval Analogues and Notes, a seminal work in the study of Cinderella, introduced by Andrew Lang.
+She also wrote An Introduction to Folk-Lore (1895).
+She died in 1916, after years of fragile health and solitude.
+She led "an uneventful life, but rich in interests—musical, literary, and scientific," wrote Charlotte Sophia Burne in a tribute.

+Cox's Cinderella typology

+Prior to anthologization and folklore indices, Cox identified five broad types: